DroidPulkit/PredictiveTableViewFromTextField/README.md

 This is a Swift project that was translated from a Ray Wenderlich tutorial from 6+ years ago, blended with a StackOverFlow post from over a year ago that attempted to convert the objective C version to swift.

-I have updated the project to work with Swift 3.
-I had issues with Github so the correct branch to be on is 'updatedVersion'
+I have updated the project to work with Swift 4.

 In the first version I had a prebuilt array of 3 strings.
 I recieved a few emails suggesting that it was not working, but the issue was that I had started each string with a Captiol letter and the use was starting the string with the lower case.